v-wjrong/rongwj666_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/WxMaDemoApplication.md

     D["Launch Spring application: SpringApplication.run(WxMaDemoApplication.class, args)"]

     A --> B
-    A -.-> C
+    A --> C
     C --> D
 ```

-This code represents a typical Spring Boot application starter class, where the main configuration class is marked with the @SpringBootApplication annotation.
-The main method invokes SpringApplication.run() to start the embedded web server and load the application context.
-The flowchart illustrates the dependency relationship between the class and its annotation, as well as how the main method serves as the entry point to trigger the core Spring application startup process, demonstrating Spring Boot's convention-over-configuration principle.
+This flowchart illustrates the startup process of a WeChat Mini Program Demo application based on Spring Boot.
+The class WxMaDemoApplication is marked as the Spring Boot application entry point by the @SpringBootApplication annotation.
+The main method invokes SpringApplication.run() to start the embedded server and load application configurations.
+The arrows clearly depict the complete call chain from class definition to application launch.

 ### Field List